pinobatch/numism/docs/gb_coins.md

     into hblank on LYC+1
 24. Writes to echo RAM ($E000-$FDFF) affect corresponding WRAM byte
 25. Unused I/O register bits read back with an OR mask
+26. Approximate mode 3 duration with 0, 10, and 16 sprites
+27. 4 kHz timer turning on and off every 12 cycles eventually counts up past $FF

 Unranked, to be tested at title screen and in menus: